-- Calculate the result - in this example, wavelength will be equal to
+- Calculate the result.
+In this example, the wavelength will be equal to

 - You can also use this tool as a frequency calculator.
 Simply type in the values of velocity and wavelength to obtain the result.

 Remember that the frequency doesn't change when passing from one medium to another.
-If you are solving a complex problem with more than one medium, use the wavelength formula again with the same frequency, but different velocity.
+If you are trying to solve a complex problem with more than one medium, use the wavelength formula again with the same frequency, but different velocity.